Few people realise how gorgeous this region of China is. Here’s our 12-day Yunnan itinerary with scenic views comparable to Switzerland!

 Stone Forest

-Opening Hours: 7AM – 7PM
+Opening hours: 7AM – 7PM

 Jiuxiang Cave

-Opening Hours: 9AM – 6PM
+Opening hours: 8AM – 6PM

 Cross Bridge Rice Noodles at Jianxinyuan (建新园)

 This Yunnan delicacy can be found all over Kunming, with Jianxinyuan being the most famous chain.
-The noodles are served separate from the soup so they don’t turn soggy, and the boiling-hot broth has a layer of oil to retain the heat.
+The noodles are served separately from the soup so they don’t turn soggy, and the boiling-hot broth has a layer of oil to retain the heat.
 The ingredients are then mixed on the spot upon serving, allowing everything to cook in the broth.

-Cost: 20RMB
+Cost: ~20RMB

-Opening Hours: 8AM – 10PM
+Opening hours: 8AM – 10PM

-Address: No.195 Baoshan Street, Wuhua District, Kunming 650021, China
+Address: No.195 Baoshan Street, Wuhua District, Kunming 650021, China (Baidu Map)

-Read also: 16 Things to Do in Kunming — The Unexplored Gem in China just 4 hours from Singapore
+Read also: 16 Things to Do in Kunming — The Unexplored Gem in China

 Day 3 – 4: Dali (大理市)